 “You’re messing with me, right?
 I swear that if you’re messing with me…”

-“Hey, havin' more of those would be wonderful, 'kay?
-I have no reason to pretend they way too expensive like this...”
+“Hey, havin' more of those would be wonderful!
+I've no reason to pretend they way too expensive like this...”
 Anna continued while setting the jewels in their right order.
 “Actually, don’t you demons have some way to replicate the effect?
 Havin' an easy way out or somewhere would be very useful.”

-“We don’t do sorcery here…” The petite girl answered with a bothered expression.
+“We don’t do sorcery here… Maybe some kitsune could enchant her way through it, but otherwise...”
+The petite girl answered with a bothered expression.
 “AND I’M NOT A DEMON!!!”

 “Fine, fine… Spirit or whatever.
-Ya can or cannot?
-Yer a mage too, ain't ya?”
+Can't you do enchantment too?
+Yer a mage, ain't ya?”

 “Your sorcery is not magic.”